 A loud commotion pulled her gaze toward the end of the street where a group of soldiers on horseback were shouting and laughing.
 She saw rather than heard the harsh crack of their whips and the slaves’ answering screams.
 It was simply too much for her to comprehend, and she welcomed the darkness with open arms.COLLAPSE

-Linda R., Amazon wrote:
+Linda R., Amazon on Amazon wrote:

 Excellent, so much history and how the Indian Nations were treated.
 I knew about the "Cherokee Trail of Tears" but not about the other tribes that were affected.